AdRoll/rebar3_format/README.md

             * This option is only used when `inline_expressions` is `false`.
             * If this option is `true`, one empty line will preserved for each group of empty lines that are placed between expressions in a clause.
             * The default value is `true`.
+        + `parse_macro_definitions` (`boolean()`):
+            * `ktn_dodger` (the module we use to parse the code) doesn't parse macro definitions by default.
+That's to prevent removing parentheses where they're actually meaningful in the context where the macro is used, but not in the context where it's defined.
+            * With this option in `true`, the formatter will instruct `ktn_dodger` to actually parse the macros.
+            * The default value is `true`.
+            * The idea is for users to turn it to `false` only for the module that contain macros that would be broken otherwise.
 * `files` (`[file:filename_all()]`):
     - List of wildcard patterns representing the files that will be formatted by default (i.e. when not using `--files` on command line).
     - The default value is `["src/**/*.?rl"]`